stepper1029/Reversi/README.md

 all coordinates of the HexCell.
 This makes it easier to implement the strategy and check whether a cell is a corner or next to a corner.
 - Implemented all required aspects of part 2 as outlined above.

+## Extra credit:
+All four strategies were implemented and can be composed.
+See Strategy section above for more details.